Avinask0/Avinask0/README.md

 💡 About the Project

 - Shows all relevant data needed to see before market opens in one page.
-Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETC
+Gold,USDINR,US FUTURES ,GIFT NIFTY, CRUDE ,ETc
+- Have all financial calculators
+- And a special stock dashboard where a unique reason engine which shows the stock movement reason under development.

 - Built using [your tech: Python / HTML]